geckoboard/everdeen/README.md

 #### Resetting all expectations

-In cases where you need to reset all registered expectations and stored request stores to its initial clean state, you can use the reset\_all endpoint making a `DELETE` request to the control-addr endpoint.
+In cases where you need to reset all registered expectations and stored request stores to its initial clean state, you can use the `/reset/all` endpoint making a `DELETE` request to the control-addr endpoint.

 ```
-curl localhost:4322/reset_all -XDELETE
+curl localhost:4322/reset/all -XDELETE
 OK
 ```